WATCH: Florida firefighters rescue woman from flooded car

 TAMPA, Fla.
 (WFLA) — Water rescuers in Naples, Florida, waded through waist-deep floodwater Wednesday to rescue a woman trapped in her car as Hurricane Ian battered Florida’s west coast with Category 4 winds, rain, and flood surge.

-Footage shared by Naples Fire-Rescue showed a firefighter break the rear passenger window of the woman’s car with an axe before pulling her to safety.
+Footage shared by Naples Fire-Rescue showed a firefighter breaking the rear passenger window of the woman’s car with an axe before pulling her to safety.

 On Wednesday, Collier County officials said half of the streets in Naples were “not passable” due to high water.
 Officials added that tides may further raise the water level.